fabiommendes/easymunk/docs/src/benchmarks.rst

 slow on Pypy)

-What we can see from these results is that Cymunk on CPython is much faster than Pymunk on CPython, but Pymunk takes the overall victory when we include Pypy.
+What we can see from these results is that Cymunk on CPython is much faster than Easymunk on CPython, but Pymunk takes the overall victory when we include Pypy.

 Something we did not take into account is that you can trade convenience for